madv1n/Spark-MIDI-Bridge/README.md

 2. **Connect MIDI:** Plug your controller into the PC (USB is recommended for stability).
 3. **Run:** Open `SparkMidiBridge.exe`.
 4. Select the amp model from the drop-down list.
-5. **Done:** Wait for `SPARK: ONLINE` and `PEDAL: READY`.
+5. Easy Mapping (Learn Mode) - Click the LEARN button under any preset and press the physical button on your MIDI controller to link them instantly.
+This allows you to use your pedal’s current settings without any hardware reconfiguration.
+(Note: Click SAVE CONFIGURATION to store your custom layout permanently).

-`Ensure your pedal buttons send unique IDs (0, 1, 2, 3 or 1, 2, 3, 4) via CubeSuite.
-If the app sees the same "Button ID" for all presses, check your pedal's CC/PC settings`
+6. **Done:** Wait for `SPARK: ONLINE` and `PEDAL: READY`.

 For **`macOS`** `In work`

 ## 🛠 Hardware Compatibility